ChrissieFrankie/CODING-CHALLENGES/README.md

 - [LintCode](https://www.lintcode.com/) for a bit.
 - CodeWars, for a bit.
 - HackerRank, for a bit.
 - CodeForces for sure eventually.
-- Project Euler here and there.

 ## Goal :trophy: